 Health insurance

-In Belgium, it is compulsory to take out health insurance.
-If you are ill, the health insurance fund pays a large part of the medical costs.
-If you are unable to work due to illness or an accident, you will receive financial compensation to replace your wage.
+In Belgium, people have a health insurance.
+If you are ill, the health insurance fund pays a large part of the medical expenses.
+If you cannot work due to illness or an accident, you will receive financial compensation to replace your wages.

 If you are recognised as a refugee, you must join a recognised health insurance fund of your choice.
-If you do not want to become a member of a health insurance fund, you can join the 'Auxiliary fund for sickness and invalidity insurance' free of charge.
+If you do not want to join a health insurance fund, you can join the government health agency CAAMI-HZIV for free.

 What does a health insurance fund do for you?